Aliases for ADORA1 Gene

 Receptor for adenosine.
 The activity of this receptor is mediated by G proteins which inhibit adenylyl cyclase

 The A1 receptor is a member of the adenosine receptor group of G-protein-coupled receptors that also includes A2A, A2B and A3.
-They display high expression levels in the brain (cortex, cerebellum, hippocampus), dorsal horn of the spinal cord, eye, adrenal gland and atria.
-Lower expression levels are also found in the liver, kidney, skeletal muscle, adipose tissue, colon, testes, salivary glands and esophagus.
+A1 receptors display high expression levels in the brain (cortex, cerebellum, hippocampus), dorsal horn of the spinal cord, eye and atria.